-The primary legislation does not give a definition of "sole or main residence".

-A person may have more than one place of abode and a decision has to be made as to which is considered to be the "main" residence.

-A number of factors can be taken into account including a persons lifestyle, family ties, relevant interest in the property and intention to return, security of tenure, where the majority of possessions are kept and length of stay.
-(No one factor should be given greater weight than others).

-The length of time someone spends in a dwelling does not determine residence in itself.
+- The primary legislation does not give a definition of "sole or main residence". - A person may have more than one place of abode and a decision has to be made as to which is considered to be the "main" residence. - A number of factors can be taken into account including a persons lifestyle, family ties, relevant interest in the property and intention to return, security of tenure, where the majority of possessions are kept and length of stay. - The length of time someone spends in a dwelling does not determine residence in itself.